 Freyja | Goddess of love, lust, fertility, magic |

-Freya is an important character in Norse Mythology.
-See Freyja: Goddesses of Love, Witchcraft, and War to learn more.
+Also, see Freyja: Goddesses of Love, Witchcraft, and War to learn more.

-Loki | God of trickery, deceit (half-god, half-giant) |
+Loki | God of trickery, and deceit (half-god, half-giant) |

 Freyr | God of fertility, peace, health |